Michael Martone

 Michael Martone (born August 22, 1955, in Fort Wayne, Indiana) is an American author.
 Since 1977, he has written nearly 30 books and chapbooks.
 He was a professor at the Program in Creative Writing at the University of Alabama, where he taught from 1996 until his retirement in 2020.

 Martone has won two Fellowships from the NEA and a grant from the Ingram Merrill Foundation.
 His stories and essays have appeared and been cited in the Pushcart Prize, The Best American Stories and The Best American Essays anthologies.

 Biography

 Martone attended Butler University and graduated from Indiana University.
-He holds an MA from the Writing Seminars of Johns Hopkins University, where he studied under John Barth.
+He holds an MA from the Johns Hopkins Writing Seminars, where he studied under John Barth.
 He has been a faculty member of the MFA Program for Writers at Warren Wilson College, and has taught at Iowa State University, Harvard University, Syracuse University and the University of Alabama.

-He lives in Tuscaloosa with his wife, the poet Theresa Pappas.
+He lives in Tuscaloosa with his wife, the poet, Theresa Pappas.
 The couple has two sons, both of whom are writers: Sam Martone and Nicholas V. Pappas.

 Aside from studying under and befriending John Barth, Martone also developed a close relationship with the writer Thomas Pynchon while the two lived together in Brooklyn.
 It was later on, while teaching at Syracuse in the early 1990s, that Martone befriended a young David Foster Wallace and introduced to him a number of influential works, most notably Lewis Hyde's The Gift.